Thelma & Louise after all these years

 Harvey Keitel as Hal

 Keitel, who first became known to audiences for his roles in the Martin Scorsese films Mean Streets and Taxi Driver in the ‘70s, played Detective Hal Slocumb in Thelma and Louise.
 Since then he has been a busy actor, with such credits to his name as Bugsy (which earned him nominations for both an Oscar and a Golden Globe), Reservoir Dogs, The Piano, Pulp Fiction, From Dusk till Dawn, and last year’s Youth.
-His next two films, Lies We Tell and The Comedian, are currently in post-production.
+He performed a voice role in Wes Anderson’s Isle of Dogs and will appear in Martin Scorsese’s highly anticipated crime drama The Irishman in 2019.

 Christopher McDonald as Darryl